 It is preferable to be ready, so you don’t have to regret bad decisions.

 Small businesses are at the core of the American economy.
-According to the Small Business Administration (SBA), there are 30.7 million small businesses nationwide.
+According to the SBA, there are 30.7 million small businesses nationwide.

 So, if you want to keep your business as an integral part of the economy, you must do everything in your power to avoid mistakes that could hinder your success.

 Unfortunately, only 5 out of 10 new businesses survive the five-year mark.
 But you can avoid being part of this statistic and stand out from the rest.